Niyanthri24/Portfolio/replit.md

 ## Overview

-This is a modern full-stack web application serving as a personal portfolio for Alex Chen, a 4th year Data Science student at UC Berkeley.
+This is a modern full-stack web application serving as a personal portfolio for Niyanthri R Sridhar, a 4th year Data Science student at RV University.
 The application features a responsive, single-page design showcasing projects, skills, experience, and contact information with smooth scrolling navigation and interactive components.

 ## System Architecture